WildBrainTV: As Disney XD (2011–2015)

-As Family Chrgd/WildBrainTV
+As Family CHRGD/WildBrainTV (2015–2025)

-On April 16, 2015, it was announced that Corus Entertainment had acquired Canadian rights to Disney Channel's program library; alongside the launch of a Canadian version of Disney Channel, Corus stated that it would launch other "Disney branded kids linear television offerings" in the future, which eventually included a new Disney XD.
+On April 16, 2015, it was announced that Corus Entertainment had acquired Canadian rights to Disney Channel's program library; alongside the launch of a Canadian version of Disney Channel, Corus stated that it would launch other Disney branded channels in the future, which eventually included a new Disney XD.
 In anticipation for this transition, DHX concurrently announced that its Disney-branded networks would be rebranded as spin-offs of Family Channel by November 2015, with Disney XD tentatively being rebranded as Family XTRM.

-On August 20, 2015, DHX announced the fall lineups for its networks, revealing the final branding for Disney XD as Family Chrgd (stylized as Family CHRGD).
+On August 20, 2015, DHX announced the fall lineups for its networks, revealing the official rebranding for Disney XD as Family CHRGD.
 Its lineup was to feature new seasons of the network's existing original series, in addition to new shows produced by DHX subsidiaries and other studios (such as the aforementioned Fangbone!), as well as new program supply agreements with Mattel, and later in the year, DreamWorks Animation.
-The re-branding took place on October 9, 2015.
+The rebranding occurred on October 9, 2015.

-On March 1, 2022, Family Chrgd rebranded as WildBrainTV, with no change in programming.
+On March 1, 2022, Family CHRGD rebranded as WildBrainTV, with no change in programming.

+Closure (2025)

+On December 18, 2024, WildBrain announced that it would sell a two-thirds majority stake of its television operations (including Family Channel) to IoM Media Ventures, a Halifax-based company founded by former WildBrain CEO Dana Landry.

+In April 2025, WildBrain stated that it would be renegotiating aspects of the agreement, citing factors such as a decision by Bell Canada not to renew its carriage agreements for WildBrain's channels.

+On August 25, 2025, WildBrain announced that it was unable to renew its carriage agreements with Rogers Cable.
+It therefore announced plans to close all of its specialty channels in the near future, as the decline in these carriage agreements meant the channels had lost most of their value and were "no longer commercially viable".
+All four networks shut down at 5:59 a.m.
+Eastern on October 23, though some providers stopped their carriage of the channels at midnight several hours earlier.